Democratic Superdelegate Rule Changes for 2020

 As a result, the party has made a significant change for 2020.
 Superdelegates will no longer vote on the first ballot at the convention unless there is no doubt about the outcome.
 To win on the first ballot, the frontrunner must secure the majority of pledged delegates available during the nominating contests (primary and caucus) leading up to the Democratic Convention.
 We estimate^ 3,979 total pledged delegates, with a majority being 1,990.

-If the frontrunner has fewer than 1,885 delegates, the pledged delegate vote will† lead to a contested convention.
-On subsequent ballots, all delegates become unpledged and superdelegates will also vote.
-A majority of all 4,532 delegates (2,267) will be needed to secure the nomination.
-Given the large field, front-loaded calendar and the party's proportional allocation process, a contested convention is by no means an unlikely outcome.
+All delegates become unpledged and superdelegates will also vote if the convention is contested (i.e., more than one ballot is needed to select a nominee).
+For those subsequent ballots, a majority of all 4,745 delegates (2,373) will be needed to secure the nomination.
+Given the large field, front-loaded calendar and the party's proportional allocation process, a contested convention can't be ruled out.